rafaellpontes/DRIVER/doc/system-administration.md

 ### 4. Deploy

-Once the **group-vars** and **inventory** files are in place, deployment may be performed by opening a terminal, switching to the directory of the DRIVER source code and running the following command (NOTE: Make sure to change the `--user` argument to a user that has sudo privileges on those servers):
+Once the **group-vars** and **inventory** files are in place, deployment may be performed by opening a terminal, switching to the directory of the DRIVER source code and running the following command (NOTE: Make sure to change the `--user` argument to a user that has sudo privileges on those servers and `--private-key=` argument to the path of the .pem file in case you are using AWS):
 ```
-ansible-playbook -i deployment/ansible/inventory/production --user=ubuntu \
+ansible-playbook -i deployment/ansible/inventory/production --private-key=PATH_FOR_AWS_KEY.pem --user=ubuntu \
     deployment/ansible/database.yml \
     deployment/ansible/app.yml \
     deployment/ansible/celery.yml